 This certainly works best, albeit comes with high churning rates and therefore high brokerage fees.
 With a basic knowledge of value investing, one knows that everything boils down to buying businesses that are undervalued as compared to their intrinsic price.
 But can you identify such stocks only by looking at its near-term growth prospects?
 This negates the number 1 rule of value investing i.e. buy solid businesses that have strong moats at a low price with a view of a long-term.

 No. 5.
 Timing the market is possible:

 To be really able to buy and rotate with a precision, you need to master the art of timing the market.
 Timing the market is against the basic tenets of value investing, and no one has been able to master that art till now.
 We are sure even Warren Buffett would agree on this!

 Not all stock market investment have same growth-prospects and neither may be sound.
-The key lies in identifying stocks with a high margin of safety, and that is where the principles of value investing come into play.
+The key lies in identifying long term stocks with a high margin of safety, and that is where the principles of value investing come into play.
 While we look at the businesses growth for the next 3-5 years, this is not achieved only by screening the financial statements of the company.
-Exhaustive due diligence on the qualitative aspects needs to be done to hold a high level of conviction on the growth prospects of the stocks over a long run.
+Exhaustive due diligence on the qualitative aspects needs to be done to hold a high level of conviction on the growth prospects of the stocks over a long term investment.
 This makes investing more of a psychology game along with the science.